BePo65/mat-image-grid/README.md

 #### MatImageGrid

-Component to create an angular material .....
+Component to create a `mat-image-grid` UI element.

 ##### **Properties**